 Along with childhood friend Chef McCook, Richard is a native of Shreveport, La., where he left to attend and graduate from Texas Christian University in Fort Worth.
 No stranger to the restaurant world, Richard worked in the restaurant industry – in every role from busboy to manager to back-of-house sales and consulting – for nearly 15 years prior to launching Ellerbe.
 After nine years in front-of-house operations, Richard transitioned his experience into consulting with Strategic Equipment, which led him to a position at the Fort Worth-based Buxton Corporation from 2005 – 2008.
 At Buxton, Richard honed his public speaking abilities, giving presentations on retail and restaurant trends at national and state-wide conferences.
 In June 2009, Richard and Molly opened Ellerbe Fine Foods in Fort Worth’s Near Southside.

-Today, Richard is chair of the beverage committee for the Fort Worth Food & Wine Festival, and he is a member of EO.
+Today, Richard is on the beverage committee for the Fort Worth Food & Wine Festival, and he is a member of EO.